PHPTask/docs/locking.rst

 Locking
 =======
-To avoid concurrency issue the library is able to lock other executions which would run at the same time.
-This could happen if multiple worker (e.g. cronjobs) run at the same time.
+To avoid concurrency issues, the library is able to lock other executions which would run at the same time.
+This could happen if multiple workers (e.g. cronjobs) run at the same time.

 Each ``TaskHandler`` decides if and how many other Tasks will be blocked while a